Banksy, boat hostels and bars in shipping containers: This alternative city in southwest England is a very cool place to spend the weekend.

 See where the world’s most famous street artist, Banksy, started out on a Where the Wall walking tour of Bristol’s colourful streets.
 A local artist will show you his most famous works, including the Mild, Mild West mural in Stokes Croft, and offer an insider’s view on the city’s current scene.
 If the 2-hour tour leaves you wanting more, have a go with the spray can yourself at one of Graft’s graffiti workshops.

 Bristol is also known for its lively art, music and theatre scene.
 And you don’t have to spend much to experience it.
 Check out free art galleries, like the Arnolfini and Spike Island, or go to some of the city’s regular gigs - No. 1 Harbourside and the Canteen stage free live music every night.
 If theatre’s more your thing, you’ll find lots of experimental productions for less than £10 at The Wardrobe Theatre in up-and-coming Old Market and Bristol Improv Theatre in student-friendly Redland.
-You’ll find more inspiration here.
+Find more inspiration on things to do in Bristol.

 Bristol is 1 hour 40 minutes by train from London Paddington station.
 Book in advance for the best bargains.
 Alternatively, take the coach from London Victoria.
 It takes from 2 hours 35 minutes but costs less.